rushabhvg/rushabhvg.github.io/articles/end_report.md

 - [Added Rust App for blinking the LED](https://github.com/apache/nuttx-apps/pull/2462)
 - A new application with new configuration files was made: `leds_rust_main.rs`

-## Any challenges or important things you learned during the project
+## Some challenges and important things I learned during the project
 - I faced many challenges as mentioned in the [mid-term report] (https://github.com/rushabhvg/rushabhvg.github.io/blob/master/articles/mid_term_blog_post.md)
 - NuttX and NuttX Apps can't be built using Cargo.
 Hence, we had to make and build Rust Apps without Cargo.
 - Enhanced my skills in Programming in C, Rust and Scripting.
 - Learnt various standard practises of coding and programming in general
 - How to create a good PR (Pull Request)
-- And along all these things, my mentor Mr. Lup Lee Yuen, an experienced developer and a retired professor, has taught me countless small advices and tips to become a better programmer.
+- And along all these things, my mentor Mr. Lup Yuen Lee, an experienced developer and a retired professor, has taught me countless small advices and tips to become a better programmer.

-## Things I learnt
+## Something I learnt
 - Task Priortisation is important while handling deadlines
 - Documentation may take time and it's curcial for the future development
 - How to use Git and GitHub using Command-line and the Desktop Application.